mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ## Introduction

 Firstly, I would like to mention that it gave me some hard time to find good comprehensive literature in regard to linux networking internals.
 In general for this specific topic one ends up crawling [LKML](https://lkml.org/).
-Most common kernel related books like _"Understanding the Linux Kernel"_ or _"Linux Device Drivers"_ (which dedicates one chapter) do not cover the topic extensively.
-So I will start by noting the following book as the best source I found so far:
+The well-known kernel related books like _"Understanding the Linux Kernel"_ or _"Linux Device Drivers"_ (which dedicates one chapter) do not cover the topic extensively, so I will start by noting the following book that has been the most comprehensive source for the topic I could find so far:

   - ["Linux Kernel Networking: Implementation and Theory" - Rami Rosen](https://www.amazon.nl/Linux-Kernel-Networking-Implementation-Theory/dp/143026196X/ref=sr_1_1?__mk_nl_NL=%C3%85M%C3%85%C5%BD%C3%95%C3%91&dchild=1&keywords=Linux+Kernel+Networking&qid=1596125842&sr=8-1)